DaniXmir/GlassVr/README.md

 # PC Setup
 1. download the .rar in the Releases tab and extract it, you will see 2 folders
-2. put the "glassvedriver" folder in C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers
+2. in the "driver" folder, put you'r chosen driver "glassvedriver {mode} {resolutio} {fov}" folder in C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers
-3. make sure that you'r glasses are connected, set as the primary display and resolution is set to 1920x1080(for now the driver only supports 1920x1080)
+3. make sure that you'r glasses are connected, set as the primary display and resolution is correct
 4. connect you'r controllers and open steamvr
 5. in "glassvrserver" folder, click on "main.exe" to launch the server